Email Etiquette Tips, Tricks and Secrets

 Wondering "How to Put That in Writing", Write "That"

 Tell it like it is.
-Have you notices how people who you understand perfectly well when you listen to them become cryptic when they start writing?
+Have you noticed how people who you understand perfectly well when you listen to them become cryptic when they start writing?

 Wrap Lines at About 65 Characters in Emails